Eddie Ndopu: Recognition

 Ndopu became a Global Changemaker in 2008.
 The Global Changemakers programme invited him to attend the World Economic Forum in South Africa.
-He has been recognized by Pacific Standard as one of their "top 30 thinkers under 30", by Shaw Trust and Powerful Media as one of the 50 most influential people with disabilities in the world, and by South Africa's Mail & Guardian as one of their annual "top 200 young South Africans" for 2019.
+He has been recognised by Pacific Standard as one of their "top 30 thinkers under 30", by Shaw Trust and Powerful Media as one of the 50 most influential people with disabilities in the world, and by South Africa's Mail & Guardian as one of their annual "top 200 young South Africans" for 2019.